 If you are using a POP account, then you are done.
-SpamSieve will move suspected spam messages to a Spam folder (which it creates automatically).
+SpamSieve will move suspected spam messages to a Junk E-mail folder (which it creates automatically).

 If you are using an IMAP, Hotmail, or Exchange account, you will need to do a few more things.
-First, create a folder in Entourage to hold your spam, called Spam.
+First, (if necessary) create a folder in Entourage to hold your spam, called Junk E-mail.
 Second, edit the SpamSieve - Move If Spam rule and uncheck Do not apply other rules....
 Third, create a second rule that looks like:

-The action of the rule should be to move the messages to the Spam folder that you just created.
+The action of the rule should be to move the messages to the Junk E-mail.
 After setting up the rule, make sure that the SpamSieve - Move Messages rule appears directly below the SpamSieve - Move If Spam rule in Entourage's Rules window.

-Finally, go to SpamSieve's Preferences window.
+Go to SpamSieve's Preferences window.
 Make sure that Use Entourage address book is checked, and click the Load button.
-Open Apple's Address Book program and make sure that all your Entourage addresses are listed on the "Me" card.
+Finally, open Apple's Address Book program and find the "Me" card.
+Add to this card any e-mail address from which you send e-mail.
+SpamSieve will use these addresses to determine whether a message was sent by you.

-SpamSieve will now automatically move new spam messages that you receive to the Spam folder.
+SpamSieve will now automatically move new spam messages that you receive to the Junk E-mail folder.
 If SpamSieve is not running when you receive new messages, it will launch automatically.

-To train SpamSieve with spam messages, select one or more of them and then choose Spam-Sieve - Add Spam from Entourage's Scripts menu.
-To train SpamSieve with good messages, select one or more of them and then choose SpamSieve - Add Good from Entourage's Scripts menu.
+To train SpamSieve with spam messages, select one or more of them and then choose SpamSieve - Train Spam from Entourage's Scripts menu.
+To train SpamSieve with good messages, select one or more of them and then choose SpamSieve - Train Good from Entourage's Scripts menu.